 Celiac disease is a lifelong autoimmune disease that can only be managed by a strict gluten-free diet.
 In this article, I share ten lessons I learned in the years following my celiac disease diagnosis.
 This post contains affiliate links.
 Please see my disclosures.

-In April 2012, I sat in my car at the airport parking lot, waiting to pick up my parents.
-I brought with me my lunch – a six-inch roasted chicken sub sandwich from Subway and a Diet Coke.
-I planned to eat it while I waited for my parent’s plane to arrive.
+It was April 2012.
+I sat in my car at the airport parking lot, waiting to pick up my parents from their latest trip.
+I brought with me my lunch—a six-inch roasted chicken sub sandwich from Subway and a Diet Coke.
+I planned to eat it while I waited for my parents’ plane to arrive.

-As I began eating my sandwich, my cell phone rang.
+As I began eating my sandwich, my cell phone buzzed.
 It was my doctor.
-I’d been expecting her call because she had run some “tests” on me earlier in the week after I complained about my excessive bloating and gas.
+I’d been expecting her call because she had run some “tests” on me earlier in the week after I complained about my painful bloating and constant gas.

-My doctor warmly greeted me and told me she had some results she wanted to go over with me, most importantly telling me, “You have celiac disease.”
+My doctor warmly greeted me and told me she had some results she wanted to go over with me; most importantly, telling me four words that changed the entire trajectory of my life: “You have celiac disease.”

 She explained that having celiac disease meant I couldn’t eat anything with gluten, which she said was primarily found in foods like bread, pasta, and pizza.